-- (1) For alloy steel which has a minimum specified tensile strength greater than 800 N/mm2 but less than 950 N/mm2 for use as intermediate shaft material, where special manufacturing processes are adopted to reduce shaft dimensions or higher permissible vibration stresses(refer to the reguirements in Pt 5, Ch 3, 203, and Ch 4, 202,) is to be as follows. - (a) Torsional fatigue test instructed by the Society is to be performed for verifying the fatigue life at manufacturing process approval.

-(b) The steels are to have a degree of cleanliness as shown in Table 2.1.90 when cleanliness tested.
+- (1) For alloy steel which has a minimum specified tensile strength greater than 800 N/mm2 but less than 950 N/mm2 for use as intermediate shaft material, where special manufacturing processes are adopted to reduce shaft dimensions or higher permissible vibration stresses(refer to the requirements in Pt 5, Ch 3, 203. and Ch 4, 202.) is to be as follows. - (a) Torsional fatigue test instructed by the Society is to be performed for verifying the fatigue life at manufacturing process approval. - (b) The steels are to have a degree of cleanliness as shown in Table 2.1.91 when cleanliness tested.
 Representative samples are to be obtained from each heat of forged or rolled products.
 The steels are generally to comply with particular attention given to minimising the concentrations of sulphur, phosphorus and oxygen in order to achieve the cleanliness requirements.
 The specific steel composition is required to be approved by the Society.

 Inclusion group Series Limiting chart diagram index /

-Τ Λ Fine 1 max.
+Fine 1 max.

 Type A Thick 1 max.

-Tumo D Fine 1.5 max.
+Turce D Fine 1.5 max.

-Type B Thick 1 max.
+туре в Thick 1 max.

-Tumo C Fine 1 max.
+Fine 1 max.

 Type C Thick 1 max.

-T D Fine 1 max.
+Fine 1 max.

 Type D Thick 1 max.

-Type DS - 1 max.
+Type DS 1 max.

-Table 2.1.90 Cleanliness requirements(ISO 4967 method A)
+Table 2.1.91 Cleanliness requirements(ISO 4967:2013 method A) (2022)